CWRUbotix/rov-24/README.md

 To get gui support inside docker download [this](https://sourceforge.net/projects/vcxsrv/files/latest/download).

 Then run XLaunch from the Windows Start Menu.
+Make the settings look like this:

 ![Screenshot of the settings for Xlaunch](/doc/images/VcXsrv.png)